mbencomo2/cse210-thursday2pm/greed-game/README.md

 ---
 He who is not contented with what he has, would not be contented with what he would like to have.-Socrates-

 Greed is a game in which the player seeks to gather as many falling gems as possible.
+There are two speeds of falling gems, and the faster ones offer twice as many points.
+Do you give in and take the risk?
 The game continues as long as the player wants more!

 ## Getting Started
 ---